PyRepair/maniple/httpie/3/prompt.md

-# Prompt

 You need to fix a bug in a python code snippet, which failed on test when variable 'value' is 'None'.

-The buggy source code with comment inside is following:
+The buggy source code with comment inside is following, and you should follow all specification in comment:

     def update_headers(self, request_headers):
         """